mdaddysman/point-FRAP/README.md

     - `ptFRAPpscweighted.m`
     - `ptFRAPweighted.m`
 - `savetable_2model.m` Saves the best fit parameters to a text file for importing into Excel for further analysis.
 - `Example.mat` Example data set for running the program.
+Use `pointb_smallfile.m` for this example data set.
 - `load_multipt.m` Example script for loading and averaging the raw FRAP data.

 ## Running the software